manuiageek/deviantart-bot-uploader/README.md

 - Ensure your local machine is accessible from the outside (if required) to work with the OAuth2 Redirect URI.
 - This bot uses the DeviantArt API to upload images.
+- You will need firefox for my program to execute properly

 ---

 *This README.md was redacted with ChatGPT.*

+# PENTAHO (v9) transformation (kitchen ETL software)
+The PENTAHO folder contains pentaho files to automate upload on devian art It loads an xlsx file (CHARACTER_SELECTOR.xlsx) to get all the information for uploads.
+WARNING : don't just execute the program as it might delete from files on your harddrive !
+Use it as a way to learn how I manage my files in order to make your own version